SethuRamanOmanakuttan/mailchain-newsletter-app/README.md

    ```sh
    cd client && npm install
    ```
-4. In the root directory, add your Mailchain account Secret Recovery Phrase and Email Address to the .env file.
+4. In the root directory, add your Mailchain account [Secret Recovery Phrase](https://docs.mailchain.com/user/guides/settings/secret-recovery-phrase/) and [Email address](https://docs.mailchain.com/developer/address-formatting/) to the .env file.
 You can rename the .env.example file.
 This account will act as the admin account.
    ```sh
    SECRET_RECOVERY_PHRASE="YOUR-MAILCHAIN-SECRET-RECOVERY-PHRASE"
    ADMIN_EMAIL="YOUR-ADMIN-EMAIL-ADDRESS"